webplatform/docs/tutorials/setting_color_in_css/index.md

 {{Flags}}
-{{Summary_Section|This article explains in detail the different ways you can specify color in CSS. }}
+{{Summary_Section|This article explains in detail the different ways you can specify color in CSS.}}
 {{Tutorial
 |Content=== Information: Color ==